varunbv25/AI-image-resizer/README.md

 - Preview updates in real-time to show exact crop area

 **Upscaling:**
+- Minimum scale factor is 1.1x (10% enlargement)
-- Start with smaller scale factors (2x) for best results
+- Start with smaller scale factors (1.5x-2x) for best results
 - Higher quality settings may significantly increase processing time
 - Batch processing works best with images of similar sizes
+- Target resolution inputs enforce minimum values based on original dimensions

 **Image Compression:**
-- Start with moderate quality settings (70-80%) for balanced results
+- Quality is automatically optimized - starts at 80% for JPEG/WebP, level 9 for PNG
-- Lower target file size percentages require more aggressive compression
+- Lower target file size percentages (10-30%) result in more aggressive quality reduction
 - JPEG format typically provides best compression ratios for photos
 - PNG works best for graphics, logos, and images with transparency
 - WebP offers excellent compression for modern web applications
+- Use mouse wheel scroll on slider for fine-grained control
+- Algorithm may compress more than expected due to image content
-- If compression ratio seems insufficient, try converting to a different format
+- If compression ratio seems insufficient, try a lower target percentage

 ## 📝 License